RokPre/dotFiles/README.md

 - [ ] Nvim: Add precognition plugin and inside it add treesiter objects
 - [ ] Nvim: Add spell checker for english and slovene
 - [ ] Nvim: Make your own homepage
+- [ ] Nvim: Remove obsidian plugin and make your own alternativs
 - [ ] Nvim: add a better way to find and replace. (:%Vs/`something`/`something`)
 - [ ] Nvim: community.lua
 - [ ] Nvim: homepage.lua